SQLAlchemy 2.0 Documentation

 - Parameters:

-binary_precision¶ – Oracle binary precision value to be rendered in DDL.
+binary_precision¶ – Oracle Database binary precision value to be rendered in DDL.
 This may be approximated to the number of decimal characters using the formula “decimal precision = 0.30103 * binary precision”.
-The default value used by Oracle for FLOAT / DOUBLE PRECISION is 126.
+The default value used by Oracle Database for FLOAT / DOUBLE PRECISION is 126.

 asdecimal¶ – See